zukinii/knowledge-base/README.md

 this project uses a minimal tech stack with sveltekit to get components and a page-based routing system without shipping a framework to the client. it purposfully does not use tailwindcss to avoid a complicated settings file (even though it's great for saving characters on common utilities) - instead it uses css variables (with [open-props](https://open-props.style/) as a starting point) for the design system to keep it simple and use regular css for styling. styles are scoped to the component by default. it also uses [postcss](https://postcss.org/) for some convenience features like custom media queries.

+all styles use layers to be easily overridable by the user if they wish to customize

 this project will switch from node to [bun](https://bun.sh/) once it's [ready for windows](https://bun.sh/docs/installation#windows)

 # custom media queries